 The derivation of the weight function, W_s , will be presented in the following section.
 At each gridpoint we computed an analyzed value $G{i,j}$ as the sum of the first-guess, $F{i,j}$, and the correction $C{i,j}$.
-The expression for this is
+The expression for this is field was first smoothed with a median filter (Tukey, 1974; Rabiner et al., 1975) and then smoothed with a five-point smoother of the type described by Shuman (1957) (hereafter referred as five-point Shuman smoother).
+The choice of first-guess fields is important and we discuss our procedures in section 3.2.5.

-$$G{i,j} = F{i,j} + C{i,j} (2)$$
+$$G{i,j} = F{i,j} + C{i,j}$$ (2)

 If there were no data points within the area defined by the influence radius, then the correction was zero, the first-guess field was left unchanged, and the analyzed value was simply the first-guess value.
 This correction procedure was applied at all gridpoints to produce an analyzed field.
-The resulting field was first smoothed with a median filter
+The resulting